DragonQLF/WorldMeds/README.md

 ```

 This will launch:
-- The frontend React application on port 3000
+- The frontend React application on port 8080
 - The backend API server on port 3001
 - MySQL database on port 3306

 ## Contributors

 This project is maintained by [Your Organization/Name].
 Contributions are welcome through pull requests or issues.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.